googleapis/google-api-python-client/UPGRADING.md

 ## Method Calls

 **Note**: Existing code written for earlier versions of this library will not require updating.
-You should only update your code if always using the latest version of a service definition is more important than reliability or if you are using an API which does not have a public discovery document.
+You should only update your code if you are using an API which does not have a public discovery document.

 > **WARNING**: Breaking change

-The 2.0.0 release no longer retrieves discovery documents dynamically on each call to `discovery.build()`.
+The 2.0 release no longer retrieves discovery documents dynamically on each call to `discovery.build()`.
 Instead, discovery documents are retrieved from the client library itself.